annikacleven/regtreesegpackage/README.md

 ## Overview

 Using a regression tree approach set up in the 'rpart' package, CNV log_2 ratio data can be segmented with multiple approaches.
 In the regression tree approaches the response variable is the log_2 ratio and the explanatory variable is the genomic location.
 Therefore the data is partitioned into segments that predict the log_2 ratio for the genomic positions in each segment.
 In regtreeseg, the regression trees use the complexity parameter optimized to have the minimum cross validation error.
 The complexity parameter is the minimum increase in the R^2 that the split in the regression tree must create for the split to be included.
 The innovation of this package is using an iteration of regression trees to create a regression tree that catches all events in the CNV profile.
 Beyond the iteration, an option to weight points farther from the log_2 ratio of 0 is available.
+Using iteration with no weighting is typically the best option for segmenting the data.

 There are three segmentation methods in this package: